GriffinSar/Project-Two--Trek-Quiz/README.md

 ### Text

 The font used in this site is : Arial, Helvetica, sans-serif;
-The font is similar in style to the fonts used in the console images and so ties in nicely with this image and the site in general giving a cohesive look.
+The font is similar in style to the fonts used in the console images and so ties in nicely with this image.
+It gives the site a cohesive look.
 I believe a busier looking font would detract from the game and design of the pages.

 ### Imagery